TREND: Unsupervised 3D Representation Learning via Temporal Forecasting for LiDAR Perception: Experiments

-\paragraphskip \textbf{Results on Once Dataset. }We pre-train \methodshorthand\ and baseline methods on the small split of unlabeled data in Once \cite{once} and fine-tune the pre-trained backbone with three settings $5\%$, $20\%$ and $100\%$ of the labeled training set.
+\textbf{Results on Once Dataset. }We pre-train \methodshorthand\ and baseline methods on the small split of unlabeled data in Once and uniformly sample $5\%$, $20\%$ and $100\%$ of the labeled training set for downstream fine-tuning.
 The results are shown in Table \ref{table: once fine-tuning}.
-It can be found that \methodshorthand\ improve the mAP at convergence by 1.77, 1.25 and 0.70 respectively for $5\%$, $20\%$ and $100\%$ fine-tuning data, which demonstrates \methodshorthand\ is able to improve downstream sample efficiency.
-We also provide results where the original number of training iterations in \cite{pcdet} is used for downstream task, highlighted with $*$.
-In this setting, \methodshorthand\ improves training-from-scratch by up to 9.47\% mAP, which greatly accelerate convergence.
-As for converged results on different categories, \methodshorthand\ achieves up to 4\% mAP improvement on Vehicle and Cyclist for $5\%$ fine-tuning data and generally improve these two categories within different ranges.
-However, it can also be found that for Pedestrian class, \methodshorthand\ degrades the performance a little bit under $5\%$ and $20\%$ fine-tuning data settings.
+For overall performance, it can be found that \methodshorthand\ achieves the best performance across different ratio of fine-tuning data.
+The performance improvement compared to train-from-scratch model is 1.77, 1.25 and 1.06 respectively for $5\%$, $20\%$ and $100\%$ fine-tuning data, which is up to 4 times more than previous 3D unsupervised pre-training methods and demonstrates the effectiveness of \methodshorthand.
+As for different categories, \methodshorthand\ achieves up to 4\% mAP improvement on Vehicle and Cyclist for $5\%$ fine-tuning data and generally improve these two categories within different ranges.
+It can also be found that for Pedestrian class, \methodshorthand\ improves with $100\%$ downstream data but degrades the performance a little bit under $5\%$ and $20\%$ fine-tuning data settings.
 We think this is because LiDAR point clouds stand for geometry and pedestrians are always captured in LiDAR point clouds with a cylinder-like shape, which is less-distinguishable as compared to cyclists and vehicle.
-For example, trash bins or poles on the road also appear to be a cylinder-like shape in LiDAR point clouds.
+For example, trash bins or poles also appear to be cylinder-like in LiDAR.
 Thus learning to reconstruct and forecast such less-distinguishable geometry harms the ability of the pre-trained backbone to identify pedestrians among similar cylinder-like shapes especially when there are less labeled downstream data, leading to a little degradation for $5\%$ and $20\%$ settings.
+Similar phenomenon is also observed for differentiable reconstruction method UniPAD.